gummidot/VRCLensOSC/README.md

     4. Select the existing transition from `RotateV` to `RotateH`.
 Add a condition, `VRCLDroneSwitch NotEqual 6`.
 4. Upload avatar.
 If the toggle doesn't work in game, delete your `%UserProfile%\AppData\LocalLow\VRChat\VRChat\OSC` folder and re-swap into your avatar.

+## Compatibility and Risks

+VRCLensOSC relies on internal details of VRCLens to work and may break in future VRCLens versions.

+Additionally, when upgrading VRCLens, any FX layer modifications will be reset when you re-apply VRCLens, so you'll have to repeat the FX layer setup each time.

+Upgrade VRCLens at your own risk!
+Last tested with VRCLens v1.8.1.

+## Tips

+### VRCLensOSC features

+- Adjust drone speed using "Fo/Back", "Left/Right" number inputs.
+Ranges from `0` (slowest) to `1.0` (fastest), and default is `0.50`.
+E.g., to make drone move slower, change these to `0.1`.
+Alternatively, adjust drone speed in game using the radial menu, which can be more convenient.
+- "Switch (Y)" switches drone movement from forward/back to up/down.
+See [Drone Move Switch Setup](#drone-move-switch-setup) to enable this.
+- "OIS" is the hand stabilize feature

+### VRCLens in desktop mode

+- Enable "Hand Rotate" to rotate drone using mouse
+- Switch between top right preview (Shift+F1), center preview (Shift+F2), and full screen preview (Shift+F3)
+- Ensure DirectCast is turned off in VRCLens settings for post-processing to work (Advanced > Movie Mode)

+---

 ## Personal Modifications

+This repo contains my own modifications to VRCLensOSC and VRCLens:

 - Remapped Drone Move Forward (T)/Left (F)/Right (H)/Back (G) to IJKL
 - Unmapped Drone Move Switch (Y)